jalfonsoramos/Documents.BoardGames/dnd/the_torch_clan/hyliax_ranger.md

     - [Sharpest of Shooters](#sharpest-of-shooters)

 ## Backstory
->_The past of the elf Hyliax it's covered by a mysterious mist.
-He was discovered by the wood elves in the depths of the dark forest without memory of his past life.
-Although the only clue from his past are the tattoos on their face, no one has been able to solve the mystery._
+>_The past of the elf Hyliax is shrouded in a mysterious mist.
+He was discovered by the wood elves in the depths of the dark forest without any memory of his past life.
+Although the only clues from his past are the tattoos on his face, no one has been able to solve the mystery.._
 >
->_Hyliax earn his place between the tribe of the wood elves thanks to his abilities as ranger.
-He learned the lethal art of the fight with dual swords and the accurate skill of the bow and arrow thanks to the ancient ranger Feanor._
+>_Hyliax earned his place within the tribe of the wood elves thanks to his abilities as a ranger.
+He mastered the lethal art of dual sword fighting and the precise skills of bow and arrow under the tutelage of the ancient ranger Feanor._

 ## Physical description
 * 1.73 meters